Handheld game console: Game King

 The GameKing is a handheld game console released by the Chinese company TimeTop in 2004.
 The first model while original in design owes a large debt to Nintendo's Game Boy Advance.
 The second model, the GameKing 2, is believed to be inspired by Sony's PSP.
 This model also was upgraded with a backlit screen, with a distracting background transparency (which can be removed by opening up the console).
 A color model, the GameKing 3 apparently exists, but was only made for a brief time and was difficult to purchase outside of Asia.
-Whether intentionally or not, the GameKing has the most primitive graphics of any handheld released since the Game Boy of 1989.

 As many of the games have an "old school" simplicity, the device has developed a small cult following.
 The Gameking's speaker is quite loud and the cartridges' sophisticated looping soundtracks (sampled from other sources) are seemingly at odds with its primitive graphics.

 TimeTop made at least one additional device sometimes labeled as "GameKing", but while it seems to possess more advanced graphics, is essentially an emulator that plays a handful of multi-carts (like the GB Station Light II).
 Outside of Asia (especially China) however the Gameking remains relatively unheard of due to the enduring popularity of Japanese handhelds such as those manufactured by Nintendo and Sony.